nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

     Most importantly, ensure that there is no active usage for any of your currently allocated project resources.

-The output may appear as follows, with all used resources having a value of zero (0), except for `totalSecurityGroupsUsed`.
+Please ensure the output appears as follows, with all used resources having a value of zero (0), except for `totalSecurityGroupsUsed`.

     openstack limits show --absolute
     +--------------------------+-------+